tarantool/doc/doc/reference/reference_lua/net_box.rst

     .. method:: begin()

-        Begin a transaction.
+        Begin a stream transaction.
 Instead of the direct method, you can also use the ``call``, ``eval`` or execute methods with SQL transaction.

     .. _net_box-stream_commit:

     .. method:: commit()

-        Commit a transaction.
+        Commit a stream transaction.
 Instead of the direct method, you can also use the ``call``, ``eval`` or execute methods with SQL transaction.

         **Examples:**

         .. code-block:: lua

-           -- Begin transaction
+           -- Begin stream transaction
            stream:begin()
            -- Atomically transfer `sum` from `account1` to `account2`
            stream.space.accounts.update({account1}, {{'-', 'amount', sum}})
            stream.space.accounts.update({account2}, {{'+', 'amount', sum}})
-           -- Commit transaction
+           -- Commit stream transaction
            stream:commit()

     .. _net_box-stream_rollback:

     .. method:: rollback()

-        Rollback a transaction.
+        Rollback a stream transaction.
 Instead of the direct method, you can also use the ``call``, ``eval`` or execute methods with SQL transaction.

         **Example:**